sleepless-dao/drips-cli/application.md

 ## Project Overview :page_facing_up:

 ### Overview
-Drips CLI + SDK Node Tutorial.
+This grant application consists of two components:
-Radicle CLI extension for drips.
+1. Node.js module that enables opening a drip and "give" straight from the CLI.
+This module should extend the radicle cli.
-- We want to increase the reach and usage of drips.network, starting by extending the Radicle CLI.
+2. Drips SDK tutorial for node.js usage

-- Going beyond: This extension should serve as a point of reference how to use the Drips SDK in a node.js enviroment.
+Overall, this should increase the reach and usage of drips.network.

 ## Team :busts_in_silhouette: